-- → Magnetic resonance angiography (MRA), lower extremity is not considered appropriate if ANY of the following is TRUE: - The patient has undergone advanced imaging of the same body part within 3 months without undergoing treatment or developing new or worsening symptoms; OR - ◆ If contrast is used, history of anaphylactic allergic reaction to

-- gadolinium contrast media with detailed guidelines for use in patients with renal insufficiency; OR - ◆ The patient has metallic clips on vascular aneurysms; OR - Incompatible implantable devices (e.g., pacemakers, defibrillators, cardiac valves); OR - Metallic foreign body in orbits/other critical area(s) or within the field of view and obscuring area of concern; OR - ◆ Evaluation of lower extremity arterial perfusion, such as for claudication, when there may be a concern for aorta or iliac disease and aorta and iliac have not been imaged. - NOTE: MRI in patients with claustrophobia should be requested at the discretion of the ordering provider. - NOTE: MRI in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.
+- → Magnetic resonance angiography (MRA), lower extremity is not considered appropriate if ANY of the following is TRUE: - The patient has undergone advanced imaging of the same body part within 3 months without undergoing treatment or developing new or worsening symptoms; OR - If contrast is used, history of anaphylactic allergic reaction to gadolinium contrast media with detailed guidelines for use in patients with renal insufficiency; OR - ◆ The patient has metallic clips on vascular aneurysms; OR - Incompatible implantable devices (e.g., pacemakers, defibrillators, cardiac valves); OR - Metallic foreign body in orbits/other critical area(s) or within the field of view and obscuring area of concern; OR - Evaluation of lower extremity arterial perfusion, such as for claudication, when there may be a concern for aorta or iliac disease and aorta and iliac have not been imaged.

+\\NOTE: MRI in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.

+\NOTE: MRI in patients with claustrophobia should be requested at the discretion of the ordering provider.